If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

 When, where, how often and how many to do?

-The important thing to remember is that they aren’t that different from other muscles; if you push them too hard, you can end up with tense or sore muscles.
+But the important thing to remember is that they aren’t that different from other muscles; if you push them too hard, you can end up with tense or sore muscles.

 For this reason it’s best to start out doing them every other day.
 Once you’ve built some strength and tone you can do them more often.
 But even then you should always rest at least 1 or 2 days a week.